A 2025 Guide to Teaching English in China

 Working with schoolchildren would provide an excellent chance to interact with a newer demographic and better understand Chinese culture, history, and lifestyle.

-It will also assist you in learning Chinese more quickly than usual because you will interact with other teachers and children of all ages.
+It will also help you learn Chinese more quickly than usual because you will interact with other teachers and children of all ages.

 Schools are often relaxed and do not put too much pressure on the faculty.
 Working in this type of environment can be highly gratifying and fulfilling.

-On the downside, it could be tough to adapt if you are not yet fluent in Chinese.
+On the downside, it could be tough to adapt if you are not fluent in Chinese.

 Since China has overly restrictive internet access, it would be tough to access translators.

-It is also expected that most Chinese are not fluent in English and even refuse to speak sometimes, given their close community.
+Given their close community, it is also expected that most Chinese are not fluent in English and even refuse to speak sometimes.
 Besides, work could be exhausting, as classes have significant student strengths.

 (ii) Colleges and Universities